Design Annotations: Enhancing Accessibility from the Start of Your Project

 Final design boards should have an accessibility layer added with your plugin of choice, mine would be the Include plugin by ebay.

-• With the layer in place the Landmarks (naming duplicates and regions appropriately) and heading levels elements should be outlined with the plugin.
+• With the layer in place the Landmarks (naming duplicates and regions appropriately).

 • Using an accessibility annotation kit of your choice add sticky notes to all meaningful and decorative images and graphics, links and buttons.